Parmenides (dialogue): Discussion with Socrates

-In spite of Socrates' inability to defend the theory against Parmenides' arguments, in the following transitional section of the dialogue Parmenides himself appears to advocate the theory.
+In spite of Socrates' inability to defend the theory against Parmenides' arguments, in the succeeding transitional section of the dialogue Parmenides himself appears to advocate the theory.
 He insists that without Forms there can be no possibility of dialectic, and that Socrates was unable to uphold the theory because he has been insufficiently exercised.
 There follows a description of the kind of exercise, or training, that Parmenides recommends.

-The remainder of the dialogue is taken up with an actual performance of such an exercise, where a young Aristoteles (later a member of the Thirty Tyrants, not to be confused with Plato's eventual student Aristotle), takes the place of Socrates as Parmenides' interlocutor.
+The remainder of the dialogue is taken up with an actual performance of such an exercise, where a young Aristoteles (later a member of the Thirty Tyrants; not to be confused with Plato's eventual student Aristotle) takes the place of Socrates as Parmenides' interlocutor.